-If you want to sue Equifax for data breach, you need to know if your personal information was revealed through this look-up tool.
-If your information has been exposed, you can file a claim against Equifax in small claims court, or file as part of the class action against Equifax in federal court.
+If you want to sue Equifax for a data breach, it's best if you know whether your personal information was revealed.
+You can do so by using this lookup tool.
+If your information has been exposed, you can file a claim against Equifax in small claims court, or join the class action against Equifax in federal court.
 This class action against Equifax will allow you to team up with other plaintiffs and have higher chances of winning.

-If you’re looking to sue Equifax in small claims court, you can download DoNotPay on iPhone or use it directly in your web browser to make filing your claim quicker and easier.
+If you’re looking to sue Equifax in small claims court, use our app in your web browser to make filing your claim quicker and easier.
 DoNotPay can generate your demand letter, complete your court forms, and prepare a script for your hearing.
-DoNotPay will also make sure that you bring every piece of proof of your claim to court by the time of your hearing.
+The app will also make sure that you bring all the necessary supporting material for your claim to court at the time of your trial.

 Equifax class-action lawsuit

-In November 2017, several plaintiffs started the process of suing Equifax in a nationwide class action lawsuit for the breach of consumer information.
-You can file a claim in Equifax’s class action lawsuit, and the deadline to file a claim is January 22, 2020.
+In November 2017, several plaintiffs started the process of suing Equifax in a nationwide class-action lawsuit for the breach of consumer information that happened in September of the same year.
+You can join this class-action lawsuit against Equifax.
+The deadline to participate is January 22, 2020.

-If you want a cash settlement from Equifax, the best option for you is to sue Equifax in small claims court.
-Some successful small cases against Equifax have won thousands of dollars in settlements.
+If you want a quick cash settlement from Equifax, the best option for you is to sue Equifax in a small claims court.
+Many plaintiffs that filed a small claims case against Equifax have won thousands of dollars in settlements.